 - As soon as you move the mouse over the document, you're going to see a list of all objects on the page that are under the mouse.
-You can at any time click on the document to "freeze" that list so you can explore it (click on the document again to "unfreeze" the list).
+You can at any time click on the document to "freeze" that list so you can explore it.

 - For the object that is selected, the object inspector shows a summary of the properties of that object as well as a preview.

 Exploring the technical details of the PDF document

 In case you have still not found what is wrong with the document or an object, pdfToolbox Desktop has a number of much more technical tools you can use.
 You can find them under the "Tools" > "Explore ..." menu items but due to their more technical nature they are beyond the scope of this introductory manual.

 Read more about Analysing problem files with pdfToolbox in the online documentation under the chapter: Interactively analyse and explore PDF documents.